custom-components/youtube/info.md

 * url: URL of the most recent video
 * published: The time and date the video was published
+* stars: The 'stars' recieved on youtube.
+(This is all reactions both 👍 and 👎 combined)
+* views: the number of video views
 * stream: If the video was streamed live
 * live: If the video is live now
 * channel_is_live: If any video on the channel is live
+* channel_image: URL of the channel logo image